 Has Facebook lived up to their promise?
 Can Facebook do a better job?
 What can you do?

-Furthermore, there are an estimated 125 million fake accounts that Facebook admits are still active on the platform.
+According to Avaaz, in August, 2020, there were an estimated 125 million fake accounts that Facebook admits are still active on the platform.

-Where is this false medical information on Facebook coming from?
+Where does false medical information on Facebook come from?

 Avaaz analyzed false medical information on Facebook.

 In an effort to determine the scale and impact of false medical information on Facebook, Avaaz examined all websites that, according to NewsGuard, are untrustworthy and have repeatedly shared false content, including information on health or COVID-19.